logpai/logparser/README.md

 <p align="center"><a href="https://arxiv.org/abs/1811.03509"><img src="./docs/img/parsers.png" width="768"></a></p>

 Note: You may have noticed that some of the above accuracy numbers are lower than what have been reported by previous studies (e.g., LogMine).
 The reasons are two-fold: 1) We use a more rigorous accuracy metric which rejects events that are only partially matched.
 2)  For fairness of comparison, we apply only a few preprocessing regular expressions (e.g., IP or number replacement) to each log parser.
-Adding more preprocessing rules can boost parsing accuracy, but meanwhile requires more effort.
+Adding more preprocessing rules can boost parsing accuracy, but meanwhile requires more manual effort.

 <details>
  <summary>:point_down: Check the detailed bechmarking result table (click to expand)</summary>